-To use FTP services, client users need to enter an FTP address (for example, "ftp://myserver.company.com") in an that supports FTP.
-(The Web browsers that come with Mac OS 8.5-Microsoft Internet Explorer and Netscape Navigator"-both support FTP).
+To use FTP services, client users need to enter an FTP address (for example, ftp://myserver.company.com) in an application that supports FTP.
+(The Web browsers that come with Mac OS 8.6-Microsoft Internet Explorer and Netscape Navigator-both support FTP.)

 To connect to your Web site, client users enter the Web server's universal resource locator (URL) into any industry-standard Web browser.
+The URL is as follows:

+http://<DNS name>/

+where "DNS name" is replaced by the domain name of your server (for example, "myserver.company.com").

-The URL is "http://<DNS name>," for example, "myserver.company.com."
-Alternatively, users can type in the IP address for the AppleShare IP Web & File Server, for example, 172.33.156.88.
+Alternatively, users can type in the IP address for the AppleShare IP Web & File Server, for example, 177.66.55.44.